-The WOMEX Jury, established in 1999, comprises seven independent jury members, who change annually and who come from all over the world.
+The WOMEX Jury, established in 1999, comprises independent jury members, who change annually and who come from all over the world.

 Our yearly call for proposals is open to any artist or music professional, living in any country or region globally.
 Based on the proposals submitted to them, the WOMEX Jury aims and strives to build a balanced programme.